 Spain‘s capital is of course magnificent and brimming with amazing stuff to see and do.
 But visitors should also make time for a daytrip (or if at all possible, and overnighter) to at least one of the marvelous destinations right outside the city, full of history, culture, architectural gems of their own.

 Aranjuez If you’ve heard of 20th-century composer Joaquín Rodrigo‘s lovely Concierto de Aranjuez, well, here’s its elegant inspiration.
 Its splendid old core, built in marble and other stone, looks like a stage set, its majesty due to King Felipe II, who first turned a regular old town into a royal redoubt, and Felipe V and Carlos III tarted it up further with a grand palace, gardens, and forests, largely designed by Sicily-born architect Francesco Sabatini.
 The palace in particular is stuffed with a wealth of Baroque furniture, porcelain, paintings, and clocks.
 The Parterre Gardens, the English Gardens, and the Island Gardens are a highly pleasing parade of fountains, plazas and trees.
-Out of the early-20th-century train station, built in the Spain’s unique Mudéjar style (common after the Muslim rulers were kicked out but by Muslim craftsmen who stayed on), the Tren de la Fresa (Strawberry Train), a vintage 19th-century steam train, runs to and from Madrid on weekends in spring and early fall.
+Out of the early-20th-century train station, built in the Spain’s unique Mudéjar style (by Muslim craftsmen who stayed on after their Muslim rulers were kicked out bu), the Tren de la Fresa (Strawberry Train), a vintage 19th-century steam train, runs to and from Madrid on weekends in spring and early fall.

 Chinchón With the ambiance of an authentic traditional Castillian town, here it feels worlds away from the big modern city, with its cobblestone streets, whitewashed facades, and golden stonework.
 The main attraction is the Plaza Mayor, its buildings sporting more than 200 balconies, and site of multifarious events (even bullfights), but along its side streets and lanes you’ll also find fascinating churches and palatial houses.
 The town is full of great restaurants, as well, which serve traditional Castillian fare such as lamb, suckling pig, stews, and more.